Why Give Back

-When we think of charity, we tend to think of in-kind gifts: shipments of clean water, bags of rice, textbooks, goats.
-But why not cut the middle man, save on logistics, and empower people to make the choicest that are best for them?
+When we think about charity, we tend to think of in-kind gifts: shipments of clean water, bags of rice, textbooks, goats.
+But why not empower people to make the choicest that are best for their unique situation?
 (After all, if every family in your community gets a goat, you’re not gonna have much luck selling milk to garner some savings).

 GiveDirectly transfer cash payments directly to recipients in extreme poverty in East Africa.

 By giving directly to recipients through mobile payment, GiveDirectly reduce risks of corruption and fraud, slash operational costs, and avoid a very real dilemma most aid still faces: giving people things that aren’t actually the most useful to them.
 Cash transfers are some of the most well-researched programs in the international development space, and studies show that recipients overwhelmingly spend the funds in productive ways, leading to long-term benefits.

 GiveDirectly constantly improve their services by collecting customer feedback from all their recipients (rather than just their donors).
 They track their impact long term, and make all their key performance metrics available to the public in real time on their website.

 They’ve had external impact assessments done on their programs and been 100% open about the results.
 They’ve deployed technology strategically (for example using satellite imagery to identify recipients based on the quality of their roofs), and they’ve proven the scalability of their model.

 The overarching lesson I’ve learnt from all this, is that social impact is a lot more complex than it seems from the outside.
 Which is why I decided to write about my donation: if we can get a open discussion going about the social impact of the tech sector, we can all start to apply ourselves more actively to social challenges - whether through philanthropy or business practices (hopefully, both!) and make it the norm to also concern ourselves with the problems that really matter.